 Classroom instruction will include both lectures and seminar discussions.
 Lectures will provide instruction on weekly topics with opportunities for student inquiry and discussion.
 Seminars will encourage active class participation in the analysis of assigned primary and secondary readings.
 Classroom instruction may also include facilitation of student-led projects, student presentations on specific readings and/or topics, and other types of student-led activities.
 Classroom instruction may also include tutorials and workshops on transferrable skills, including research methods, academic citation practice, and presentation skills.

 Means of Assessment

-Specific evaluation criteria will be provided by the instructor at the beginning of the semester and will vary according to the instructor’s assessment of appropriate evaluation methods.
+The value of each assessment and evaluation, expressed as a percentage of the final grade, will be listed in the course outline distributed to students at the beginning of the term.
+Specific evaluation criteria will vary according to the instructor’s assessment of appropriate evaluation methods.

 An example of one evaluation scheme:

 Seminar Presentation 10%

 Reading Notes 15%

 Primary Source Analyses 20%